corpnewt/OCSnapshot/README.md

 optional arguments:
   -h, --help            show this help message and exit -i INPUT_FILE, --input-file INPUT_FILE
-                        Path to the target plist.
+                        Path to the input plist - will use an empty dictionary if none passed.
   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         Path to the output plist if different than input.
   -s SNAPSHOT, --snapshot SNAPSHOT